The All Heart Home Care team

 And one day, Calvin will carry that mission forward.

-Calvin’s path to All Heart began at Clark High School in Las Vegas, Nevada, where he participated in the Academy of Finance magnet program and earned an advanced honors degree.
-Today, he’s continuing his education as a full-time college student pursuing his accounting degree — building the financial expertise that will one day help him lead All Heart’s operations, while upholding the values his father instilled.
+Calvin’s path began at Clark High School in Las Vegas, where he participated in the Academy of Finance magnet program and earned an advanced honors degree.
+Today, he’s a full-time college student pursuing his accounting degree, building the financial expertise that will one day help him lead All Heart’s operations.

 Like his father, Calvin understands that caregiving isn’t transactional.
 It’s personal.
 It’s about building relationships, maintaining standards, and never compromising on quality — even when it’s harder or takes longer.

-As Calvin continues his education and grows within All Heart Home Care, he’s not just an administrative assistant.
-He’s the future of the company — learning, contributing, and preparing to one day lead All Heart into its next chapter while honoring the legacy his father and Eric Barth built together.
+Balancing college coursework with part-time work during the school year and full-time hours each summer, Calvin is learning the business from the ground up.
+He’s not just an administrative assistant.
+He’s the future of the company — preparing to one day lead All Heart into its next chapter while honoring the legacy his father and Eric Barth built together.

 — Calvin Ines